Near-optimal Algorithms for Stochastic Online Bin Packing: Online Bin Packing Problem under the Model

 \section{Online Bin Packing Problem under the \iid{} Model}

-\kvn{ In this section, we provide the meta algorithm as described in \cref{thm:bpiid}.
-For the ease of presentation, we split this into two parts.
-In \cref{algorithm}, we assume a semi-random model, i.e., we assume that the number of items $n$ is known beforehand and design an algorithm.
-Later, in \cref{sec:imp-algorithm}, we get rid of this assumption. }
+In this section, we provide the meta algorithm as described in \cref{thm:bpiid}.
+For the ease of presentation, we split the section into three subsections.
+In \cref{sec:blueprint}, we describe `Blueprint Packing', which is one of the central ideas of the paper.
+In \cref{algorithm}, we assume a semi-online model, i.e., we assume that the number of items $n$ is known beforehand, and design an algorithm.
+The idea of blueprint packing is used extensively as a subroutine in designing this algorithm.
+Later, in \cref{sec:imp-algorithm}, we get rid of the assumption on the knowledge of the number of items using a \emph{doubling trick}.